kunwoo-park1209/kunwoo-park1209.github.io/_posts/2023-01-03-modern-sql.md

 |--------|----------|
 |3.8|3|

-Some aggregation functions (e.g., COUNT, SUM, AVG) support the use of DISTINCT keyword to get unique values.
+It's also possible to use the DISTINCT keyword with some aggregate functions (e.g., `COUNT`, `SUM`, `AVG`) to calculate the aggregate value based only on unique values.

 Example: *Get the number of <u>unique</u> students that have a '@cs' login.*